multiformats/js-dns/README.md

     // will only be used to resolve `.com` addresses 'com.': dnsJsonOverHttps('https://cloudflare-dns.com/dns-query'),

-    // this can also be an array, resolvers will be tried in series 'net.': [
+    // this can also be an array, resolvers will be shuffled and tried in
+    // series
+    'net.': [
       dnsJsonOverHttps('https://dns.google/resolve'),
       dnsJsonOverHttps('https://dns.pub/dns-query')